Thai Chili Substitutes – 8 Perfect Alternatives

 Fresh or dried, cayenne pepper is a great alternative to Thai peppers.
 While they won’t add a tremendous amount of flavor (especially store bought), they will add lots of spice.
 Thai food just isn’t the same if it isn’t spicy, so cayenne pepper powder will get the job done.

-We love making homemade cayenne powder, but you can make powders out of any pepper variety.
-The flavors vary widely, from fruity ají peppers, to sweet paprika, to smoky chipotle and so much more.
+I love making homemade cayenne powder, but you can make powders out of any pepper variety.
+The flavors vary from fruity ají peppers, to sweet paprika, to smoky chipotle and so much more.

 5. Hot Paprika Powder